eunick/securedoes/docs/USER_GUIDE.md

 The Caretaker Dashboard lists all assigned patients and quick actions.

 - Scan QR: opens the scanner to verify a medication dose.
+- Generate QR: creates a printable QR code for a medication schedule.
 - Link Family: connect a family member to a patient by email.

 ### Scan and Verify a Dose